All posts

 VC fundraising: Delaware C-Corp vs Wyoming LLC {#vc-fundraising-delaware-c-corp-vs-wyoming-llc}

-Nigerian founders who plan to raise venture capital from US or international investors face a distinct entity type question.
-US VCs overwhelmingly invest in Delaware C-Corps, not LLCs.
-The LLC's pass-through tax treatment and flexible operating agreement — advantages for solo founders — are structural disadvantages for VC fundraising.
+If you plan to raise venture capital, the entity type question changes.
+US VCs invest in Delaware C-Corps, not LLCs.
+The LLC's pass-through tax treatment and flexible operating agreement -- advantages for solo founders -- become liabilities when you sit down with investors.

 Why VCs prefer Delaware C-Corps